According to one isolated source, Mary Heron, the legal wife of John Snider, was sexually involved with Joseph Smith in 1843.1

 Joseph E. Johnson and Hannah Goddard

-Joseph E. Johnson was born April 28, 1817, to Ezekiel Johnson and Julia Hills Johnson, a family destined to be prominent in early Mormonism.
+Joseph E. Johnson was born April 28, 1817, to Ezekiel Johnson and Julia Hills Johnson, a family destined to be prominent in the early Church.
 His younger brother by one year, Benjamin F. Johnson, would become a very close friend of the Prophet; and two of his sisters, Delcena and Almera, became Joseph’s plural wives.
 On October 6, 1840, Joseph Ellis Johnson married Harriet Ellen Snider, oldest daughter of John Snider and Mary Heron Snider, in a ceremony performed by the Prophet.

 On January 19, 1845, Brigham Young sealed Lorenzo Snow to Hannah M. Goddard (b.
 1828), sister of his legal wife.33

-After the sealing, but apparently prior to consummating the union, Lorenzo left on a mission.
+After the sealing, but apparently, prior to consummating the union, Lorenzo left on a mission.
 Around April 21, 1849, Joseph E. Johnson became intimately involved with Hannah who became pregnant with his child, Joseph Eugene Johnson, born January 3, 1850 (died March 7, 1852).
 Upon learning of the incident, Lorenzo Snow relinquished his claim to Hannah Maria as his wife, allowing her to eventually be sealed to Johnson.

 In April 1849, upon discovery of Hannah Maria’s pregnancy and the circumstances, Joseph Ellis Johnson’s church membership was in jeopardy.
 He attended a council of priesthood leaders in the Salt Lake Valley on September 2, 1850, that discussed the case.35